Applying for a Residence Permit

 - Click here for further information

 International staff applying for a Residence Permit may be required to undergo tuberculosis screening.
 This involves a simple chest X-ray.
-This requirement does not apply to persons from the EU/EER, Australia, Canada, Israel, Japan, Monaco, New Zealand, Surinam, Vatican City, the United States or Switzerland.
+If you require a screening, the CIO department will schedule an appointment for you.

 If you require a screening, simply go along to the Municipal Health Department, Crommelinplein 1, Delft, any Monday between 8.30 and 10.00.
 No appointment is necessary.
 HR Services will give you a form which you should take with you.
 It will be completed by the screening staff and returned to you, whereupon you should forward it to: